cloudflare/workers-docs/content/tooling/api/scripts.md

 #### Add a KV Namespace Binding

-If your Worker uses a [KV namespace](/reference/storage/overview/), you will want to add a `kv_namespace` binding object to the `”bindings”` array in metadata.json:
+If your Worker uses a [KV namespace](/reference/storage/overview/), you will want to add a `kv_namespace` binding object to the `"bindings"` array in metadata.json:

 ```json
 {